Albert Dutton MacDade: Career

-He is interred at the Lawn Croft Cemetery in Linwood, Pennsylvania.

 Personal life

 MacDade married Mabel Troth in 1899 and together they had two children.

 MacDade was a member of the First Baptist Church in Chester, Pennsylvania.

 MacDade was a member of the American and State Bar Associations, the Pennsylvania National Guard for three years and was a "four-minute man" and chairman of the legal advisory board of Chester, Pennsylvania during World War I. He was a member of the Improved Order of Red Men, the Independent Order of Odd Fellows, the Patriotic Order of the Sons of America, the Loyal Order of Moose and was a thirty-second degree Mason.

+He died in Philadelphia on October 4, 1954, and is interred at the Lawn Croft Cemetery in Linwood, Pennsylvania.

 Legacy

 In 1933, Parker Avenue in Collingdale, Pennsylvania, was renamed MacDade Boulevard in honor of MacDade.